timm/fun/docs/ABOUT.md

 - If you want to test that you undestand something, code it if GAWK.
 If you are not clear what is going on, the code will be a mess.
 So while not clean code, recode in GAWK.
-- After much coding in may langages[^note], I found that I kept using the same tricks in every languages (e.g. every file kmows it own dependancies and can be tested seperately from the rest; code has doco which is extracted to seperate markdown files; code has unit tests; etc).
-  FUN codes all those tricks.
-- Finally, FUN is therapy and treatment for my addiction to tricky langauge features[^addict].
+- Finally, FUN is therapy and treatment for programmers addicted to arcane langauge features[^addict].

 [^addict]: My name is timm and I'm a language-a-holic.
 Give me a cool language[^note] and I use it.
 All of it.
 High-order functions, unification, decorators, iterators, list comprehensions, metaclasses, macros and I will USE them to write code that no one else can undersrand.
 [^note]: In Lisp, Prolog, Smalltalk, Python, Lua, Julia